junxiongliu/College-Recommendatoin-App-MSiA-423/README.md

 2. `createdb.log` stores the logs of database initialization.

 ## Unit Testing
 We performed unit testing for the `develop/modeling/model.py` file.
-The `model.py` functions we tested are
+The `model.py` functions we tested are:
 * `filter()`
 * `modeling()`
 * `major_pref_transformation()`